Appeals regarding evaluation, grading, and academic standing will be managed according to Student Appeals in Academic Matters.

 Health and Dental Benefits - Depending on when you are taking your leave and for how long, your access to student health and dental benefits may be impacted.
 We recommend that students pursuing a leave visit www.ihaveaplan.ca, stop by the Health & Dental Plan Office in Room 121, Main Level, Place Riel Student Centre, or call (306) 933-0093 / toll-free 1-877-795-4428 to ensure that they understand the options available to them.

-Funding/Awards - Per section 10.6 of the Graduate Policies and Procedures, financial support offered to full-time, fully-qualified students is not available to a student on leave.
-If you are planning to pursue a leave, and are studying on scholarship or other types of student funding, you must contact the office from which your funding is coming priorto going on leave.
+Funding/Awards - Per section 13.1 of the Graduate Policies and Procedures, financial support offered to a full-time, fully-qualified student is not available to a student on leave unless otherwise permitted by the funding source.
+If you are planning to pursue a leave, and are studying on scholarship or other types of student funding, you must contact the office from which your funding is coming prior to going on leave.
 Failure to do this could be detrimental to current or future funding opportunities, and could result in a requirement to repay any payments made in error.
 The source of your funding should be identified in your award letter - usually it will be coming from within your own home academic unit, OR centrally from the CGPS Awards office.
 It is also advised that you contact your award office when you are returning from leave, so that appropriate arrangements can be made where necessary.

 Immigration Status/Study Permits - If you are an international student, taking a leave of absence could impact your study permit and/or your status in Canada.
 We strongly recommend that any international graduate student pursuing a leave of absence from study contact the International Student and Study Abroad Centre (ISSAC) as soon as possible to be advised appropriately.

-Students who wish to withdraw from their graduate program must submit a Withdrawal from graduate program form to the CGPS.
-In addition, they must withdraw from any courses they are curently registered for through the registration channel in PAWS immediately.
+Students who wish to withdraw from their graduate program must submit a Notice of Withdrawal from Graduate Program form to the CGPS.

 Extension to Time in Program